ahsefati/Canis-Hackaton/README.md

 If anything happened and you were not able to run this repository, please kindly email me at: ahsefati1998@gmail.com

 ## Credit
-I have used a dashboard template which is publicly available at https://www.creative-tim.com/product/muse-ant-design-dashboard
+I have used the AntD principles of desing.
+This styling framework is available at https://ant.design/